Chimney Fires

 What Causes Chimney Fires?

-When you have a wood burning fireplace, the byproduct of combustion that we are most concerned about is going to be creosote.
-Creosote is formed as the smoke travels through the system, cooling as it goes, it creates condensation deposits that include unburned wood particles.
-It will appear as a black or brown residue on the walls of the chimney flue system.
-It may be black or brown, appears to be a tar like substance, crusty/flakey, and will become shiny as it hardens.
-Each fire that you have in your fireplace, the deposits will continue to build, causing a glaze of creosote.
+When you have a wood burning fireplace, the byproduct of combustion that we are most concerned with is creosote.
+Creosote is formed as the smoke travels through the system, cooling as it goes, and creates condensation deposits that include unburned wood particles.
+It will appear as a black or brown tar like residue on the walls of the chimney flue system, crusty/flakey, and will become shiny as it hardens.
+With each fire you have in your fireplace, the deposits will continue to build causing a glaze of creosote.

-Creosote being one of many reasons a chimney fire can occur you also want to look out for other flammable materials that may be blocking your flue system.
+While creosote is one of the many reasons a chimney fire can occur, you also want to look out for other flammable materials that may be blocking your flue system.
 Uncapped chimneys welcome birds, raccoons, squirrels, and other critters as a warm place to build their nests.
-Nesting materials, animal waste, fur, feathers and other debris can cause a blockage in the flue system and ignite, causing a chimney fire/high heat event.
+Nesting materials, animal waste, fur, feathers, and other debris can cause a blockage in the flue system and ignite, causing a chimney fire/high heat event.

 Why Is This A Concern?

-Creosote is not only highly corrosive to your flue system, due to the unburned wood particles that are deposited it creates a highly combustible environment.
-When the flue system heats, it may cause the creosote to ignite causing what we refer to as a chimney fire.
-While you may think it is your chimney’s job to keep the fire maintained within its’ structure, the truth of the matter is it is not.
-Chimneys are constructed to lead smoke and gasses from your fireplace, not to withstand an actual fire in its’ structure.
+Creosote is not only highly corrosive to your flue system - due to the unburned wood particles that are deposited, it creates a highly combustible environment.
+When the flue system heats, it may ignite the creosote causing what we refer to as a chimney fire.
+While you may think it is your chimney’s job to keep the fire maintained within its structure, the truth of the matter is, it is not.
+Chimneys are constructed to lead smoke and gasses from your fireplace, not to withstand an actual fire in its structure.

 What Happens To My Chimney In A Chimney Fire?

-Prefabricated or factory built chimneys are often required to be UL Listed to withstand heat of up to 2100 degrees fahrenheit.
-Unfortunately, they are still able to be damaged by chimney fires/high heat events.
-Once these flue systems are damaged they are required to be replaced prior to any further use.
+Prefabricated or factory built chimneys are often required to be UL Listed to withstand heat of up to 2100 degrees Fahrenheit.
+Unfortunately, they can still be damaged by chimney fires or high heat events.
+Once these flue systems are damaged, they require replacement prior to any further use.

 What Can I Do To Prevent A Chimney Fire?

-The CSIA recommends at minimum, having an annual inspection of your fireplace/firebox, flue system, and exterior.
+The CSIA recommends, at minimum, having an annual inspection of your fireplace/firebox, flue system, and exterior.
 Cleaning can differ depending on how often you use your fireplace and the type of wood you are burning.
-The rule of thumb is approximately a face cord and a half of wood, more often if the wood you are burning is not hard, dry, aged or left in the elements.
-On average this equates to approximately 50 or so fires.
+The rule of thumb is approximately a face cord and a half of wood, but more often if the wood you are burning is not hard, dry, aged, or left in the elements.
+On average, this equates to approximately 50 or so fires.